How to Edit Photos for Real Estate: Tips for Perfect Listings

 - Corner sharpness enhancement

-- Perspective distortion fixes
+- Perspective distortion fixes.

 Object removal requires both technical skill and ethical judgment.
 While editors can remove temporary items like garbage bins or parked cars, permanent property features must remain untouched to maintain marketing integrity.